-Adjust the horizontal position: In the horizontal system control area Horizontal, rotate the horizontal position knob horizontal position knob to move the trigger positions of all analog channels (current channel) to the horizontal position.
+Adjust the horizontal position: In the horizontal system control area Horizontal position knob to move the horizontal position of the waveforms of all analog channels (current channel).
+Press the horizontal position knob to move the trigger positions of all analog channels (current channel) to the horizontal position.
 The center position of the direction.

-Press to turn Zoom on or off.
+Press zoom to turn Zoom on or off.
 When Zoom is turned on, the button will be lit.
 Rotate the horizontal position knob to move the horizontal position of the Zoom window.